mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 How about a team of 15?
 A whooping 210 hours wasted every week, which is 35% of each and everyone’s time!
 Assuming 8 hours of work a day, that’s almost 2 days every week dedicated to meetings.
 A team of 41 people would literally spend 100% of their week staying in alignment but getting nothing done.
 The result is that people on larger teams don’t communicate enough and become uncoordinated.
 Sounds familiar?
 If your product team is going slow, the solution is simple: remove people.

 Another sure way to go slow is to try to please too many stakeholders/end users at the same time.
-A product team is better off making one user extremely happy than ten moderately happy.
+A product team is better off making one user extremely happy than ten users moderately happy.
 Be a little bit ruthless and politely ignore stakeholders that are not helping you push the product forward.
 Start small, stay focused and grow from the core.

 ### 2.2.2 Slow is smooth, smooth is fast

 What percentage of time is your team dedicating every week to writing tests, discussing security mechanisms, or reducing technical debt?
 If the answer is close to 0, then you have a ticking bomb on your hands.
 When it explodes, your ability to deliver features fast will come to a screeching halt with a lot of wasted momentum.

 By ensuring that important software development details are done correctly (e.g., adopting something like [Gitlab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html)), you will go slow to go fast.
 At the other end of the spectrum, if you don’t have any technical debt, you are probably not pushing enough features out.
 However, when it comes to cybersecurity, the bar for being careful should be incomprehensibly high, to the point that people find it mildly annoying but still comply.
-Not surprisingly, one of my [least read blog post](https://blog.dannycastonguay.com/digital%20transformation/you've-been-hacked-ACID-might-help/) is about cybersecurity, yet I think its a post that will remain relevant for a long time.
+Not surprisingly, one of my [least read blog post](https://blog.dannycastonguay.com/digital%20transformation/you've-been-hacked-ACID-might-help/) is about cybersecurity, yet I think it’s a post that will remain relevant for a long time.
 I learned a lot when researching it (e.g., I contrasted cybersecurity with the US Navy’s quality assurance program for its submarines) and I hope you will enjoy it.

 ### 2.2.3 It’s not a sprint, it’s a marathon